 1 In year 3, you will be undertaking your PIPS, which you will have planned and prepared for in the first two years of your study.
 For more details, visit the PIPS page here.

-The third year is mostly free from other mandatory training events.
-We will, however, expect you to share your PIPS experiences with your fellow EASTBIO students, if invited, at the PIPS Q&A event (Dundee, 24 February 2017) and the Symposium (Aberdeen, 11-12 June 2017).
+The third year is kept mostly free from other mandatory training events, with the exception of students invited to share their unique PIPS experiences with fellow EASTBIO students, at the PIPS Q&A event (Dundee, 24 February 2017) and the Symposium (Aberdeen, 11-12 June 2017).

 2 EASTBIO Residential Student Retreat: Firbush, 17-19 April 2017

-The EASTBIO Student Retreat 2017 is organised by:
+The EASTBIO Student Retreat 2017 was organised by:

 About the event, in general: